Back to Salina Homepage

 Vision: Setting the Standard for Water and Wastewater Systems Excellence.

 The Municipal Utilities Department is composed of the water and wastewater facilities operated by the City of Salina.
-Utilities Department has fifty-eight (58) employees and is separated into two major divisions, Plant Operations Division (Water Treatment Plant and Wastewater Treatment Plant) and Utility Division (Water Distribution and Wastewater Collection).
+Utilities Department has fifty-seven (57) employees and is separated into two major divisions, Plant Operations Division (Water Treatment Plant and Wastewater Treatment Plant) and Utility Division (Water Distribution and Wastewater Collection).
 The Utilities Department is self-supporting from user charges collected from its customers.

 Martha Tasker serves as the Director of Utilities.